paketo-buildpacks/paketo-website/content/docs/howto/java.md

 ## Provide a Custom Start Command at Launch

-To override the buildpack-provided start command with a custom command, set the container [`ENTRYPOINT`][oci config]
+To override the buildpack-provided start command with a custom command, set the container [`ENTRYPOINT`][OCI config]

 **Example**: Starting an Interactive Shell